candersoncsiro/rmsynth3d/README.md

 # rmsynth3d
 Repository for code that generates and visualizes pseudo-3D FITS images from radio astronomy polarization data.
 Its initial release and comments on its usage are in Rudnick et al. (2024, MNRAS, submitted).

-The repository currently consists of two scripts:
+The repository currently consists of two scripts, written in python 3:

 1.	generate_pseudo3D.py